junyoung1992/junyoung1992.github.io/README.md

 ## Kim Junyoung
-<p> Department of Computer Science and Engineering, Sejong University<br />
-System Design Lab, Sejong University </p>
+Department of Computer Science and Engineering, Sejong University System Design Lab, Sejong University

 ## Education
-<p> Master of Science in Computer Engineering (in progress)<br />
-Sejong University, Seoul, Republic of Korea, 2019.03.04. ~ </p>
+Master of Science in Computer Engineering (in progress) Sejong University, Seoul, Republic of Korea, 2019.03.04. ~

-<p> Bachelor of Science in Computer Engineering<br />
+Bachelor of Science in Computer Engineering
-Sejong University, Seoul, Republic of Korea, 2012.03.02. ~ 2019.02.22. </p>
+Sejong University, Seoul, Republic of Korea, 2012.03.02. ~ 2019.02.22.

 ## Publications